-The amount of variable compensation for Members of the Corporate Executive Board, determined by the Board of Directors at the beginning of 2024, reflects the good business performance of the Swiss Life Group.
-The variable compensation components in 2023 amounted to around 148% (previous year: 163%) of the fixed basic salary of the Group CEO and around 114% (previous year: 128%) of the fixed basic salaries of the other Corporate Executive Board Members, and are thus well below the statutory maximum of 181%.
-With regard to the principally equal ratio between the cash bonus and the deferred compensation components (RSU plan and deferred compensation in cash), the Board of Directors assigned a stronger weighting to the deferred compensation components in the year under review; the ratio is 1 to 1.52 (Group CEO Patrick Frost) or 1 to 1.19 (other Members of the Corporate Executive Board).
+The amount of variable compensation for Members of the Corporate Executive Board, determined by the Board of Directors at the beginning of 2025, reflects the good business performance of the Swiss Life Group.
+The variable compensation components in 2024 amounted to around 126% of the fixed basic salary of the Group CEO and around 113% of the fixed basic salaries of the other Corporate Executive Board Members, and are thus well below the statutory maximum of 181%.
+With regard to the principally equal ratio between the cash bonus and the deferred compensation components (RSU plan and deferred compensation in cash), the Board of Directors assigned a stronger weighting to the deferred compensation components for the Group CEO in the year under review; the ratio is 1 to 2.

-For Group CEO Patrick Frost, the Board of Directors has, as in previous years, in the interests of the company, set an unchanged fixed salary with a correspondingly higher weighting of performance-related variable compensation.
-In determining the variable salary components, the Board of Directors recognised in particular that Patrick Frost successfully led Swiss Life through another very challenging year, and that both the corporate goals as per the medium-term planning (MTP) and the personal goals were largely achieved or exceeded.
-The qualitative goals of the Group CEO for the 2023 financial year included the implementation of platform concepts to create scalable infrastructures and processes for the benefit of Swiss Life and its customers, the implementation of measures to further improve IT security, the successful implementation of the Group-wide "Finance Transformation" programme, which was launched as of the 2023 financial year to prepare for the changeover of the Group's financial reporting in accordance with the new standards (IFRS 17 and IFRS 9), and the further development of the Group-wide sustainability strategy.
-In that connection, the targets presented on 25 November 2021 under the three-year "Swiss Life 2024" Group-wide programme apply: CO2 reduction of 35% per FTE for Swiss Life's own business behaviour by 2024, 20% reduction in the CO2 intensity of directly owned Swiss Life real estate by 2030, expansion of the product portfolio in accordance with sustainability criteria in the insurance business and increased integration of sustainability aspects in the advisory services process.
-Information on the extent to which the CO2 reduction target for Swiss Life's own business behaviour has been achieved can be found under the heading "Evolution of environmental indicators per FTE" of the Sustainability Report on page 124.
-Information on the other sustainability targets can also be found in the Sustainability Report on pages 146 (reduction in the CO2 intensity of directly owned real estate), 157 (sustainable insurance and pension products) and 158 (advisory competence and transparency).
+In determining the variable salary components for Group CEO Matthias Aellig, the Board of Directors recognised in particular that Matthias Aellig has led Swiss Life successfully since he took up the position on 16 May 2024, and that both the corporate goals as per the mediumterm planning and the personal goals were largely achieved or exceeded.
+The qualitative goals of the Group CEO for the 2024 financial year included preparing the "Swiss Life 2027" Group-wide programme, which was presented at the 2024 Investor Day on 3 December 2024, optimising the scalability of infrastructures and processes as part of Swiss Life's digital transformation, implementing measures to further improve IT security, and implementing and further developing the Group-wide sustainability strategy.
+In that connection, the targets presented on 25 November 2021 under the three-year "Swiss Life 2024" Group-wide programme apply: CO2 reduction of 35% per FTE for Swiss Life's own business behaviour by 2024, 20% reduction in the carbon intensity of directly owned Swiss Life real estate by 2030, expansion of the product portfolio in accordance with sustainability criteria in the insurance business and increased integration of sustainability aspects in the advisory services process.
+Information on the extent to which the CO2 reduction target for Swiss Life's own business behaviour has been achieved can be found under the heading "Evolution of environmental indicators per FTE" of the Sustainability Report on page 129.
+Information on the other sustainability targets can also be found in the Sustainability Report on pages 153 (reduction targets in the real estate sector), 165 (sustainable insurance and pension products) and 166 (advisory competence and transparency).

-Expenditure for occupational provisions for Members of the Corporate Executive Board in the period under review amounted to CHF 1 681 407.
-This includes the ordinary annual employer contribution of CHF 293 876 for the occupational provisions of Patrick Frost, Group CEO.
+Expenditure for occupational provisions for Members of the Corporate Executive Board in the period under review amounted to CHF 1 947 178.
+This includes the ordinary annual employer contribution of CHF 301 542 for the occupational provisions of Matthias Aellig, Group CEO.

 The stated amounts do not include social security contributions (AHV/IV/ALV/FAK) payable by the employer under the law.
-The respective expenditure is shown in footnote 6 of the 2023 compensation table.
+The respective expenditure is shown in footnote 5 of the 2024 compensation table.

-Following the 2023 compensation table, the details of the compensation for 2022 are stated in a separate table for comparison.
+Following the 2024 compensation table, the details of the compensation for 2023 are stated in a separate table for comparison.

-Compensation to the Corporate Executive Board in 2023
+Compensation to the Corporate Executive Board in 2024 (audited)